 If you watch or record live TV – even if it’s streamed – you should have a TV licence.
-You only need one per household and you should ask your landlord if they already have a licence which covers the property, before paying separately.
+You only need one per household.
+You should ask your landlord if they already have a licence which covers the property, before paying separately.
 However, if you don’t live with your landlord and you’re in a self-contained home – such as a separate flat – you’ll need your own licence.

 5. Take meter readings

 You should take regular meter readings to make sure that your energy bills are accurate.
 You should especially make sure that you take one as soon as you move in and when you move out too, so you don’t continue to pay for someone else’s energy.